Poole Town F.C.: Tatnam

 Poole immediately competed near the top of the National League South in their first season, but were dealt a blow as they were ruled ineligible for promotion due to a lack of 500 covered seats in their stadium.
 Poole went on to finish fifth, which would have otherwise qualified for the playoffs.
 Poole then struggled throughout the 2017–18 season, and found themselves on the final day as one of two teams fighting to stave off the final drop spot—along with the other team also passed over for the previous season's playoffs, Hungerford Town.
-A 2–0 Poole over Oxford City victory gave them hope, but ultimately Hungerford's narrow 1–0 win at East Thurrock United meant relegation back down to the Southern League South for the 2018–19 season.
+A 2–0 Poole victory over Oxford City gave them hope, but ultimately Hungerford's narrow 1–0 win at East Thurrock United meant relegation to the Southern League South for the 2018–19 season.

-The 2023-24 saw a turbulent season for the Dolphins as long standing manager, Tom Killick was released from his duties.
+The 2023-24 season saw a turbulent season for the Dolphins as long standing manager, Tom Killick was released from his duties.
 Ex-Bournemouth striker, Matt Tubbs, took the step up from Bashley to manage Poole Town.
 After a few months he walked away and was temporarily replaced by coach, James Ellis.
 During this time interviews for a new manager were taking place and the successful candidate was Steve Tully.
 He kept the Dolphins safe with a few games spare and made drastic changes to the squad in the summer of 2024.

+The 2024-25 season saw further drama, as Tully departed the club in January 2025 after the Dolphins found themselves in a relegation battle.

+The 2025-26 season saw the Dolphins enjoy a bounce back, securing a fourth place finish under their new joint management of Joe Lea and Pat Suraci.
+They kicked off their season campaign with a 6–0 opening victory and maintained strong momentum throughout the season.
+This was followed by a record-breaking average home attendance of 812 at Tatnam Ground.
+The Dolphins' campaign earned them a spot in the play-offs, where they were eventually defeated 3–2 in the semi final against Gloucester City.

 Ground

 Poole Town play their games at Tatnam Ground on School Lane, Poole which has a capacity of 2,500.

-In 2023 it was reported that the club's lease at Tatnam was extended until December 2029.
+In 2023, it was reported that the club's lease at Tatnam was extended until December 2029.

 The club continues to explore alternative ground locations with proposals recently being shared publicly detailing a potential community hub and stadium to be located in Creekmoor, Poole.

-In the 2024/2025 season, attendances in the home games against Wimborne Town on Easter Monday and Dorchester Town on Boxing Day were 1,615 and 1,357 respectively.
+In the 2024/2025 season, attendances in the home games against Wimborne Town on Easter Monday and Dorchester Town on Boxing Day were 1,615 and 1,357, respectively.

+It is reported the club is closing in on a 40 year lease keeping Tatnam their home for another 4 decades.